-To reveal the talent behind the interviewee, companies should test their candidates before fully committing to onboarding them into the organization.
-You wouldn’t buy a new car without test-driving it first, right?
+To ensure you’re catching the real talent behind the interviewee, companies must test their professionals before fully committing to onboarding them into the organization.
+You wouldn’t buy a new car without the experience of a test drive first, right?
 So why invest in a job candidate before having them prove their skills align with your workplace needs?

 1. Pre-Hire Project

-I am a big believer in the “pre-hire project.”
+I am a big believer in an interactive “pre-hire project.”
 Basically, this is a small project related to the main function of the job a candidate is interviewing for.
 This is easy to imagine for writing or graphic design type roles, but it goes far beyond that in its application.

 Pre-hire projects give candidates a chance to demonstrate their expertise.
-It also creates a great opportunity for conversation that is focused around the opportunities and challenges in the role.
-It goes beyond finding someone who is great at answering interview questions, and digs into how they actually get the job done.
+It also helps create opportunities for a conversation that is focused on the opportunities and challenges in the role.
+It goes beyond finding someone who is great at answering interview questions and digs into how they actually get the job done.

 2. Role Play

 Our CEO, David Niu, will often role play with a candidate during a job interview based on a previous job.
 We’ve recently hired a few new PR positions.
 David’s philosophy is that pitching the company to news outlets is largely a sales job — so he asks candidates to sell him on something.
-I’ve heard him do role playing with candidates who were formerly salesmen or who worked on political campaigns.
+I’ve heard him do role-playing with candidates who were formerly salespeople or who worked on political campaigns.